Persuading The Bank To Lend You Some Money

 Which fits with what I see with the companies I’m working with – there is money available, but the banks are being very selective about who they lend to.
 So much for the doom and gloom: how do we get some of that bank finance into your business?

 You have two options here.
-You can either borrow personally and put that into the business, or you can get the business to borrow the money directly.
+You can either borrow personally and put that into the business.
+Or, the business borrows the money directly from the bank.

-When and why is personal borrowing a good idea?
+When and why is personal borrowing a good idea for business?

-You might want to borrow the money yourself if you can get a better interest rate through remortgaging your house.
-Mortgage rates are 2-4%, whereas business loans are 9-12.5%.
-However, remortgaging is a hassle, so this is only worthwhile if you need upwards of 10k.
+You might want to borrow the money in your own name if you can get a better interest rate through remortgaging your house.
+Mortgage rates are 2 – 7%, whereas business loans are 10 -12.5%.
+However, remortgaging is a hassle, so this is only worthwhile if you need a more substantial amount, say 50-250k.
+Of course, the risk of remortgaging to put cash into the business is that if the business fails, or even doesn’t grow enough to pay you back the money, it can be lost.
+You also can’t deduct the interest payments from your tax bill, except through a directors loan arrangement, but the big issue for me is the increased risk.

 Remember that if you borrow personally, you’ll have to pay it back yourself if anything goes wrong, so you’re taking the liability yourself, not the business.